hipay/hipay-fullservice-sdk-magento2/README.md

 - Payment in x installments without fees
 - Subscription management (development in progress)

+## Support

+HiPay frequently releases new versions of the modules.
+It is imperative to regularly update your platforms to be compatible with the versions of HiPay’s APIs, which are also evolving.
+HiPay offers support services provided that your platforms run on maintained PHP versions and updated CMS versions with the latest security patches (see the list below).
+We are obligated to follow each publisher’s minimum recommendations.
+If you encounter an issue while using the modules, before contacting our Support team, we invite you to:

+- analyze your platform’s PHP logs as well as the logs specific to the HiPay module,
+- update the module to the most recent version,
+- perform similar tests on your stage environments,
+- analyze possible overloading in the code and interferences with third-party modules,
+- perform tests on a blank environment without your developments or any third-party modules.

+## Requirements

+If you encounter problems when saving the configuration, you must increase the value of the php property "**max_input_vars**"

+Minimum value:

+`max_input_vars = 10000`

 ## License

 The **HiPay Fullservice module for Magento 2** is available under the **Apache 2.0 License**.
 Check out the [license file][project-license] for more information.